WeidenhammerCommerce/wh/README.md

 ## ¯\ \_(ツ)_/¯
 ## WH creates a new shell command with a handful of M2 tools

+## v.0.1.1

+- Added the {tools:regenerate} command

 ## v.0.1.0

-- Added options to the create:module command
+- Added several options to the {create:module} command
 ```
 [1] Extend Block/Model class
 [2] Create Plugin for a method